- 22

 |---|---|---|

-| Critical | Severe vulnerability, exploitable immediately | Must have zero |
+| Critical | Critical vulnerability, immediately exploitable | Must have none |

-| High | Significant vulnerability, high risk | Must have zero |
+| High | Major vulnerability with high risk | Must have none |

-| Medium | Moderate vulnerability | Must have a remediation plan |
+| Medium | Medium severity vulnerability | Must have a remediation plan |

-| Low | Low-level vulnerability | Acknowledge and monitor |
+| Low | Low severity vulnerability | Acknowledge and monitor |

-| Informational | Observations/recommendations | Consider improving |
+| Informational | Observations/recommendations | Consider improvements |

-Summary: "Passing" the OWASP Top 10 means
+Summary: "Passing" OWASP Top 10 means

 - No Critical or High severity vulnerabilities